Best Holiday Homes Destinations

 During Balkan War’s the Island became under Greek control, prior to that it had a turbulent history of wars and battles between different regimes including the Athenians, the Persians, the Lacedaemonians, the Romans, the Latins and the Turks.
 They all tried to control Thassos and ruins from ancient Thassos in Limenas including the Agora, the Acropolis and the Hellenistic theatre speak volumes about its past.

 Thassos has always had a vibrant economy, during the ancient times due to the abundant supply of precious natural resources including timber, gold, marble and ore mines.
-Today it is famed for its wine (with a distinctive apple aroma), the highest quality olive oil and the sweetest natural honey and its numerous biproducts including a honey and walnut liqueur.
+Today it is famed for its wine (with a distinctive apple aroma), the highest quality olive oil and the sweetest natural honey and its numerous byproducts including a honey and walnut liqueur.
 The locals are mainly occupied by herding their animals, fishing and cultivating the land producing some of the finest almonds, walnuts, grapes and the famous Throuba olives.

 The Island has a magnificent mountainous landscape dotted with pine forests, vineyards and traditional villages with grey roofed stone houses and paved paths.
 There are many opportunities for hiking, biking or just gently strolling whilst taking in the natural beauty of the countryside and surroundings.
 The coastline offers some of the most amazing beaches, from long stretches of golden sands and crystalline waters with opportunities for sporting activities to wonderfully quiet and secluded coves and bays.
 Whichever is your preference you will certainly be choosing from some of the best on offer in Greece.

-Although a popular destination the Island remains unspoilt and retains its authenticity and traditions, “The famous Carnival of Thassos” included.
+Although a popular destination the Island remains unspoiled and retains its authenticity and traditions, “The famous Carnival of Thassos” included.
 With a “chilled out” and “laid-back” atmosphere Thassos truly is the perfect Island to visit.

 - Ancient Agora

-remains of the ancient town of Thassos, with ruins of temples and sanctuaries, an odeum, a theatre and the Acropolis.
+Remains of the ancient town of Thassos, with ruins of temples and sanctuaries, an odeum, a theatre and the Acropolis.

 - The Old Port